-With the Stuttgart Open in full swing, Stefanos Tsitsipas reflected back on Nadal's injury at this season's Roland Garros, explaining the similarities he once went through.
+With the Stuttgart Open in full swing, Stefanos Tsitsipas reflected back on Rafael Nadal's injury at this season's Roland Garros, explaining the similarities he once went through.

 It is staggering to think that one could win a Grand Slam singles title while nursing an injury so bad that he needed to resort to injections to mask the pain.
-But this is something which is far from foreign to some other professionals on tour.
+But this is something that is far from foreign to some other professionals on tour.

 "I also have a little story where I thought I couldn't play a game because I was in too much pain.
 But not to the extent that is the case with Rafa, of course.
 I had a similar situation once at the ATP Finals."